 - Provide bonuses for quality work

-Building a successful house cleaning business is not easy, in terms of the cleaning itself or the business aspect.
-Businesses need to be run professionally to be successful.
 For your house cleaning business to grow and expand, you need to take care of much more than just cleaning.
-Make sure you have a business plan in place, that you're filing taxes
+Make sure you have a business plan to keep you on track toward your goals.